-Significant progress is expected during 2023 with the remaining six projects - all are expected to seek MGD Board approval for their Full Business Cases and it is hoped that at least four of these will receive Government approval and have entered delivery.
+Significant progress is expected during 2023 with the remaining six projects - all are expected to seek MGD Board approval for their Full Business Cases and it is hoped that at least four of these will receive Government clearance and Council approval to enter delivery.

 The review process undertaken by the Scottish and UK Governments involves consultation with a large number of different departments.
 Whilst each project has set aside a three month window for this, there is a risk of it going beyond this timeframe.
-The PMO will work collaboratively with the Governments to manage this, including running sessions throughout 2023 for different Government departments so they are familiar with the content of project FBCs before they are formally submitted.
+It is responsibility of the PMO to work with projects to ensure any queries raised are resolved as soon as possible and to ensure the Governments have visibility of key elements of the Full Business Cases before they are formally submitted by running briefing sessions to gain early views and comments.